sonuranjitjacob/facenet/README.md

-# Face Recognition using Tensorflow
+# Face Recognition using Tensorflow - Windows version

 This is a repo forked from http://travis-ci.org/davidsandberg/facenet.
 I have modified the python commands for the Tensorflow implementation to be compatible with Windows.
 You can see the changes by comparing my repo with the original repo.